New York Central Park view

 Liberalism Meets History and Elegance

-Saratoga Springs is a city that successfully blends a liberal present with a rich history.
-It is well-known for its horse racing and healing springs but it also has a vibrant cultural scene with a taste for the performing arts.
-The city’s young vitality and diversity are enhanced by Skidmore College, which also contributes to its liberal ideals.
+Saratoga Springs successfully blends a liberal present with a rich history.
+It is well-known for its horse racing and healing springs, but it also has a vibrant cultural scene with a taste for the performing arts[19].

 2. Nyack